vippsas/vipps-invoice-api/README.md

 # Vipps Invoice API

-This repo contains developer resources for the Vipps Invoice API.
+This repository contains developer resources for the Vipps Invoice API.
 For more information, see [Vipps Regninger](https://www.vipps.no/bedrift/vipps-regninger)

 **IMPORTANT:** This is a work in progress.
 Input is appreciated, either as issues, PRs, email.
 Pleasde note that the official, stable developer resources for Vipps is still https://vipps.no/developer